Razlaw/ROSandHyperopt/README.markdown

 1. Decide how many nodes you want to run parallel and start this many roscores as shown in steps 2 to 5

-2. Start the first roscore as usual (port = 11311)
+2. Start the first roscore as usual using port 11311

+         roscore

-3. For a new roscore first start a new terminal and export a new ROS_MASTER_URI by "export ROS_MASTER_URI=http://localhost:11312" (here port 11312 is used)
+3. For a new roscore first start a new terminal and export a new ROS_MASTER_URI by

+         export ROS_MASTER_URI=http://localhost:11312
+  here port 11312 is used

-4. Then start the new core by "roscore -p 11312"
+4. Then start the new core by

+         roscore -p 11312

 5. For each new roscore repeat steps 3 and 4 and increase the port number (11312 -> 11313 -> .. )